Study in Scotland

 If you live in the European Economic Area

-Applicants ordinarily resident in the area comprising the EEA, Switzerland and the EU overseas territories will be entitled to help with their undergraduate tuition fees in Scotland.
+For the year 2020/2021, applicants ordinarily resident in the area comprising the EEA, Switzerland and the EU overseas territories will be entitled to help with their undergraduate tuition fees in Scotland.
+From year 2021/22, applicants will pay international student fees.

-To apply for support, you must have been resident in the EEA for the three years immediately before the first day of the first academic year of the course.
+To apply for support for year 2020/21, you must have been resident in the EEA for the three years immediately before the first day of the first academic year of the course.
 For the majority of students who start their course in the autumn term, the relevant date is 1 August.

 If you live in anywhere else in the world